 The inner part of the helmet is made from EPS (expanded polystyrene) foam.
 This part should absorb the energy impact.

-A good helmet should sit on your head and do not move even when you ski on rough terrain at higher speeds.
+A good helmet should sit on your head and not move even when you ski on rough terrain at higher speeds.
 You should know the circumference of your head before you will go shopping.
 The circumference should be measured with the tape measure above your ears and eyes.
 Ideally, you should measure the largest part of your head.

 Ski/Snowboard Helmet Size Table